 2. All films submitted must have full festival clearance, including written consent/contracts where appropriate for individuals identifiable within the film (paid or unpaid), full musical clearance and third-party clearance.
 It is also the responsibility of the person submitting the film to ensure that any necessary agreements are in place and valid prior to submission.
 By submitting a film, the person doing so guarantees that all required permissions have been obtained.

-4. We are happy to waive the submission fee for filmmakers who would otherwise find it difficult to submit – no questions asked.
-Please get in touch at smhaf@mentalhealth.org.uk to request a waiver code.
+5. We are happy to waive the submission fee for filmmakers who would otherwise find it difficult to submit – no questions will be asked about your circumstances.
+Please get in touch at smhaf@mentalhealth.org.uk to request a waiver code and include a brief description of your film so we can confirm it meets eligibility criteria.

-7. If your film is selected, we may utilise clips, trailers, high resolution still images, and descriptive text, in order to publicise the festival and related events.
+9. If your film is selected, we may utilise clips, trailers, high resolution still images, and descriptive text, in order to publicise the festival and related events.
 Submission of an entry form is considered granting the festival permission to do so.
-Clips, images, and marketing copy will be requested or may be downloaded from FilmFreeway.
+Clips, images and marketing copy will be requested, created or downloaded from FilmFreeway.

 Overall Rating